Toto Cup: History

-In 1982 the IFA introduced a league cup, called Lilian Cup, after former IFA treasurer Yehuda Lilian, who died in February 1982.
-The competition, played at the beginning of the season, involved the top four teams from previous season.
+In 198,2, the IFA introduced a league cup, called Lilian Cup, after former IFA treasurer Yehuda Lilian, who died in February 1982.
+The competition, played at the beginning of the season, involved the top four teams from the previous season.
 Its format was changed during its years of play, at times being played in league format and at times being played as a knock-out competition.
 The competition was last played in 1989–90.
-This cup is sometimes being referred as a predecessor of the Toto Cup, but these competitions are unconnected.
+This cup is sometimes referred to as a predecessor of the Toto Cup, but these competitions are unconnected.